hahahayay00/1.7-Modules-and-Advanced-ES6/Optional/C1 ★ Advanced Profile Updater/instructions.md

 <details>
 <summary>Hint 1</summary>
-Use rest parameters to gather all hobbies as an array.
+Use rest parameters to gather all new hobbies as an array.
 </details>

 <details>